juju/docs/src/en/charms-storage.md

 storage out of the box.
 However, with some configuration you can make this work.

-Each container uses the "default" LXD profile, but also uses a model-specific profile with the name juju-<model-name>.
+Each container uses the 'default' LXD profile, but also uses a model-specific profile with the name juju-<model-name>.
 Editing a profile will affect all of the containers using it, so you can add loop devices to all LXD containers by editing the default profile, or you can scope it to a model.